josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 <SideNote>

-I realize calling React "legacy software" is controversial, but I think it's fair; it's complicated, it's old, it's got a lot of rules and gotchas, beginners are afraid of it, and the architectural decisions it's built on top of have long since become an impediment to its ability to iterate.
+I realize calling React "legacy software" is controversial, but I think it's fair; it's comparatively complicated, relatively old, contains a lot of rules and gotchas, beginners are often afraid of it, and the architectural decisions it's built on top of have long since become an impediment to its ability to iterate.

 </SideNote>